Koenigsegg Agera

-The Koenigsegg Agera is a mid-engine sports car produced by Swedish car manufacturer Koenigsegg.
-It is a successor to the CCX/CCXR.
-The name comes from the Swedish verb 'agera' which means "to act" or in imperative form "(You) act".
+The Koenigsegg Agera is a mid-engine sports car produced by Swedish car manufacturer Koenigsegg and is a successor to the CCX/CCXR.
+The name comes from the Swedish verb 'agera' which means "to act".

 It was named Hypercar of the Year in 2010 by Top Gear magazine.
 The Agera RS variant became the world's fastest production car in 2017, setting a record with a GPS-verified two-way average top speed of 447 km/h and a fastest straight-line speed of 458 km/h.

 The Agera ceased production in July 2018 with the unveiling of the two final edition cars at the 2018 Goodwood Festival of Speed.
 It was succeeded by the Jesko in 2019.